-During the 12 months ended Dec.
-31, 2019, OP&F's market exposure to real estate decreased from 12.2% to 11.1%.
-Exposure was below the 12% target allocation at year-end, but well within the targeted range for real estate.
-At year-end, 52.5% of OP&F's real estate market exposure was from the strategic portfolio, with the remainder coming from the tactical portfolio.
+During the nine months ended Sept.
+30, 2020 (the most recent date for which complete valuation information is available), OP&F's market exposure to real estate decreased from 11.1% to 10.7%.
+Exposure was below the 12% target allocation, but well within the targeted range for real estate.
 OP&F is maintaining its philosophy of investing patiently and prioritizing attractive risk-adjusted returns.